John Bapst: Boston College

 On July 2, 1860, Bapst became the rector of the Jesuit scholasticate, which was then housed in the nascent Boston College's new buildings.
 On July 10, 1863, the first meeting of the trustees of the newly incorporated college was held, at which Bapst was elected the first president of Boston College, as well as a member of the board of directors, for a term of three years.
 His presidency began the following month.
-At the same time, he replaced John McElroy as the pastor of the Church of St. Ignatius Loyola.
+At the same time, he replaced John McElroy as the pastor of the Church of the Immaculate Conception.
 While at Boston College, Bapst was the confessor to John Bernard Fitzpatrick, the Bishop of Boston, and the majority of priests of the diocese.
-Throughout Murphy's presidency, the school's prefect was Robert J. Fulton, who had exclusive oversight of its academic affairs.
+Throughout Bapst's presidency, the school's prefect was Robert J. Fulton, who had exclusive oversight of its academic affairs.

-By November 1863, Boston College and St. Ignatius Church had accrued a significant debt of more than $150,000, and Bapst anticipated a large financial deficit in the coming year.
+By November 1863, Boston College and the Church of the Immaculate Conception had accrued a significant debt of more than $150,000, and Bapst anticipated a large financial deficit in the coming year.
 To alleviate this debt, Bapst met with the prominent men of the parish, including Andrew Carney, who pledged $20,000 if the parish raised an equal amount.
 Within several months, this was achieved, and in total, Bapst raised $62,000.

 Boston College officially opened on September 5, 1864, initially with a lower enrollment than anticipated.
 In total, 62 students enrolled throughout the first year, and 48 of them remained at the end of the year.
-In 1864, Murphy's title was reduced from rector of the scholasticate to superior, to reflect the small size of the institution.
-The student body steadily increased throughout the remained of his presidency, numbering 130 students in 1869.
+In 1864, Bapst's title was reduced from rector of the scholasticate to superior, to reflect the small size of the institution.
+The student body steadily increased throughout the remainder of his presidency, numbering 130 students in 1869.
 Though succeeding, the school continued to struggle financially in its early years.

 On August 23, 1869, Bapst's tenure as president came to an end, and he was succeeded by Robert W. Brady.
 By the end of his presidency, Bapst had reduced the college's debt to $58,000.